-Auxiliary Well
+Auxiliary Well's

-Additional water is obtained from the West Plains Aquifer through a well located on FAFB when demand dictates.
+FAFB water primarily comes from a well field located off base and a secondary well located on FAFB when demand dictates.
 Water is disinfected with chlorine before being pumped into the distribution system for consumption.
-Water provided by the auxiliary source is safe to drink and meets all EPA and Washington drinking water health standards.
+Water provided by the auxiliary source is contaminated with PFAS, remediation efforts are being prepared to negate exposure.
+See PFAS results on pg.
+7 for more details.